penadorada/TFM/README.md

 #### GOAL

 - Build a decision  tool for landlords in order to maximize real state income in MADRID.
-Residential vs Vacation rentals
+Residential vs Vacation rentals.

 #### WORKFLOW